arassystems/pmmlc/README.md

 B) Candidates shall take the data in train.txt and delete column "unit number".
 Afterwards, an algorithm shall be applied to determine the several unit numbers from there behaviour (clustering).

 --> Very Important: Contat us if you don't undestand the challenge well.

+### Possible ideas
+You might also do this: You could create two labels in this classification problem, one label predicts if the machine will break down within 10 cycles or not.
+Another label can be spearated into 3 categories, 1.
+Machine that may breaks within 15 cycles, 2.
+Machine that may breaks in between 15 and 30 cycles, 3.
+Machine that will not break down.